 1275 S. State StreetDover, Delaware 19901

-Standard X-rays may detect weakened bones.
-However, at the point where bone weakness is obvious on standard X-rays, the bone weakness may be too far advanced for treatment to be effective.
-Bone densitometry testing can determine decreasing bone density and strength at a much earlier stage when treatment of the bone weakness can be beneficial.
+Standard X-rays may show weakened bones.
+But at the point where bone weakness can be seen on standard X-rays, it may be too far advanced to treat.
+Bone densitometry testing can find decreasing bone density and strength at a much earlier stage when treatment can be beneficial.

-The bone densitometry test determines the bone mineral density (BMD).
+A bone density test determines the bone mineral density (BMD).
 Your BMD is compared to two norms--healthy young adults (your T-score) and age-matched (your Z-score).